fiizzy/fiizzy/README.md

 <h1 align="center">Hi 👋, I'm Fisayo Obilaja</h1>

-I am a Software Engineer who enjoys exploring different technologies, improving the developer experience and working at [MyBubble](https://mybubbleapp.co.uk).
-I am obessed with the fine things of s/w engineering - Architecture, Clean code principles and all the good stuff.
-My professional goal is to become a CTPO
+I am a software engineer building quality, testable and maintainable software products.
+I have a Bachelor's degree in computer engineering with an additional background in design and product health in general.
+In my day to day job, I work with Flutter mostly.
+I occassionally work with React, Node and TypeScript.
+My technological goal is to become a CTpO (with a small p!

 More about me on my [personal website](https://personal-website-fiizzy.vercel.app/).